dmeybohm/editorconfig-git-preserve-history/README.rst

 your project, but preserve the original authorship.

 This way, if you do `git blame` you will still see the original author of each line, but the whitespace will also be updated.
-If you have enabled an editorconfig plugin in your editor, it will not have to rewrite the entire file make the authorship information harder to access.

 Developing
 ----------